When to Call Biomed vs. Troubleshoot Yourself: A Clinical Staff Decision Guide

 Q: What patient monitor problems can nurses fix without calling Biomed?

 Nurses and clinical staff can safely handle: replacing ECG electrodes, repositioning SpO2 sensors, reconnecting loose cables, adjusting alarm limits, replacing NIBP cuffs, performing power resets, changing telemetry batteries, and basic skin preparation.
-These account for approximately 70–80% of bedside equipment issues.
+Clinical-engineering field data suggests the large majority of bedside equipment issues are accessory-related and resolvable at the bedside in minutes.

 Q: When should I immediately call Biomed for a patient monitor issue?